For information on how and where to send your complaint, please see our how to complain page.

 If your complaint is partially upheld (ie: the outcome of the review finds in your favour, in part), you will receive an apology and explanation and where appropriate, be given details of any action that we will take to remedy the situation or at least put things right for the future.

 If your complaint is not upheld (ie: the outcome of the review does not find in your favour), you will be given an explanation.
 You will be given the name and contact details of the Corporate Complaints Officer, and advised what to do next if you are still not satisfied and wish to pursue your complaint under Stage Two.
-Please note that in certain circumstances, you may not be given the opportunity for a Stage Two review.
-The Council will always provide its reasons in the Stage One decision.

-Stage Two Escalation: Under Stage Two, we will aim to provide a full response to you within 20 working days' of receipt of your request for a review.
-If this timescale cannot be met, a revised timescale will be agreed with you.
+We aim to provide a full response to you within 20 working days' of our acknowledgement of your request for a review.

 You should make it clear that you want to invoke Stage Two of our complaints procedure.

-When you use our on-line complaint form, you will receive an automatic acknowledgement and a call reference number.
 Your Stage Two review request will be referred to the Corporate Complaints Officer and the relevant service Director.
 You will be notified of the name of the person (an individual independent of the Stage One decision) responsible for considering and reviewing your complaint afresh and the likely timescale.

-Because we are obliged to keep records of all formal complaints, we will need to agree a detailed, written statement of your complaint with you before embarking on a formal investigation.
 The person who considers and reviews your complaint under this Stage of our complaints procedure will:

 • Make sure that your complaint is clear